OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ---

 > [!NOTE]
 > When no value is specified for an optional parameter, Excel assigns it the value `null`.
 This means default-initialized parameters in TypeScript will not work as expected.
-Therefore, don't use the syntax `function add(first:number, second:number, third=0):number` because it will not initialize `third` to 0.
+Don't use the syntax `function add(first:number, second:number, third=0):number` because it will not initialize `third` to 0.
 Instead use the TypeScript syntax as shown in the previous example.

-When you define a function that contains one or more optional parameters, you should specify what happens when the optional parameters are null.
+When you define a function that contains one or more optional parameters, specify what happens when the optional parameters are null.
 In the following example, `zipCode` and `dayOfWeek` are both optional parameters for the `getWeatherReport` function.
 If the `zipCode` parameter is null, the default value is set to `98052`.
-If the `dayOfWeek` parameter is null, it is set to Wednesday.
+If the `dayOfWeek` parameter is null, it's set to Wednesday.

 #### [JavaScript](#tab/javascript)